emmnull/mdsv/packages/mdast-util-mdsv/README.md

 Handle svelte tokens as nodes inside markdown abstract syntax tree (MDAST).

-## Front matter
+## Metadata

 Parse front matter into Svelte `module` metadata.

+> [!NOTE]
+> This works by injecting a `<script module>` with the parsed front matter defined under a customizable key.
+> If a `<script module>` element is already found in the markdown, both contents will be coalesced.

-## Element-to-component replacement
+## Custom component

-Replace output elements with custom components.
+Replace parsing output elements with custom components.

+## Table of contents

+Extract table of contents data from headings and expose in `<script module>`